vasilvas99/vss-live-plot/README.md

 ## Time

 The time on the plot is based on the Python monotonic clock of the client running the vss-live-plotter, with t = 0 being the moment of the tool startup.
-This means that only time differences should be taken into account with the absolution values being unrelated to the time of "production" of the monitored value.
+This means that only time differences should be taken into account with the absolute values being unrelated to the time of "production" of the monitored value.

 ## Connecting to remote devices